Image of two women holding mugs and walking down a hallway together

 United Kingdom: Outlook is clouded by prolonged higher interest rates

-Within this tight labor market, wage pressure is strong.
-Wage increases, which were running at about 4% in early 2022, are now running at close to 8%.
-Therefore, the BOE is evidently keen to suppress demand and thereby ease wage pressure.
 The UK labor market has seen a significant increase in slack, accompanied by a continuous decline in hiring since the previous summer, indicating reduced demand for workers.
 Recent data from June 2023 reveals a substantial year-on-year decrease in hiring activity, with a significant decline of 22.5% compared to the corresponding period in the previous year.
-Also, although energy prices have eased, food inflation is unusually high in the United Kingdom, with food prices up more than 18% from a year earlier.

 Asia Pacific: APAC’s labor markets remain resilient amidst weakening exports and inflation challenges

 Australia's labor market remains tight, with four job applicants per job opening in June, reflecting a slowdown from 2022 peaks but still above the early stages of the COVID-19 pandemic.
 The LinkedIn Hiring Rate is also down by 23% year-over-year.
-However, weakening domestic conditions pose challenges to the country's economic growth prospects.
-Growth is expected to significantly slow in 2023 and 2024, falling below its long-term trend, primarily due to persistent inflation and higher interest rates.
-Singapore's labor market exhibits comparable tightness, with nearly five applicants per job opening, aligning with the pre-pandemic average.
+However, weakening domestic conditions pose challenges to the country's economic growth prospects with GDP growth expected to slow in 2023 and 2024 to below trend, thanks to persistent inflation and higher interest rates.
+Singapore's labor market also exhibits comparable tightness, with nearly five applicants per job opening, aligning with the pre-pandemic average.
 The LinkedIn Hiring Rate is also down 34% year-over-year, and growth is expected to continue slowing.

 In contrast, India is experiencing a more rapid cooling down in its labor market, as there are approximately 20 active applicants for each job opening (compared to 17 last month).
 Hiring on LinkedIn is down by 26% year-over-year.
-However, the growth momentum, projected for 2023, is expected to wane due to a weakening trade environment and the delayed impact of earlier monetary policy tightening.
-In April, there was a decrease in price pressures, with headline CPI inflation dropping to 4.7% from 5.7% in March.
-This decline in inflation was observed across food, fuel, and major core categories.
+However, the 2023 GDP growth should falter on the back of weaker trade and accumulative pressures from tighter monetary policy.

 Labor market tightness in Brazil has been witnessing a notable slowdown, steadily approaching pre-pandemic levels.
 This trend indicates an improvement in labor supply along with a gradual decline in openings.
 On the other hand, Mexico has been experiencing a more gradual transition, with labor market tightness slowly moving closer to its pre-pandemic level.